 Phase 1 projects

 Phase 1 is intended to show the technical and clinical feasibility of the proposed concept, product or service.
-Awards are for a maximum of £150,000 over a 6-12 month period.
-If the Phase 1 project is successful, companies can bid for Phase 2, subject to budget availability.
+Awards are for a maximum of £150,000 over a 6 to 12 month period.
+If the phase 1 project is successful, companies can bid for phase 2, subject to budget availability.

 Stewardship of Antimicrobials using Real-Time Artificial Intelligence (SamurAI)

 The SamurAI system will use AI to combine historical data for patients prescribed with antibiotics with the findings of specialists in infection as they review prescriptions.
 The system will learn when to stop or change the use of antibiotics to ensure they are only used when really necessary.

 Deep learning for effective triaging of skin disease in the NHS

 This project is developing an AI (deep learning) system to distinguish common benign skin lesions from common skin cancers with state-of-the-art accuracy.
 This research will develop the system with representative image data from NHS clinics.